 Knit stripes until legs are the desired length.

-Decrease sts evenly to 32 sts.
+On the last round, decrease sts evenly around to end up with 32 sts.
 Knit ribbing K2, P2 for 25 rounds.
 BO loosely.
 As the recipient is growing this ribbing can be folded up or down so the longies can be used as long as possible.

 Work in all the ends.
 Work duplicate stitches for eyes and teeth.